An optical flow approach to tracking ship track behavior using GOES-R satellite imagery

 A lack of high resolution data, as well as difficulties isolating and tracing observed aerosol-cloud interactions over time, have been limiting factors in studying the longevity and long-term effects of ship tracks.
 Costly air campaigns have been the most reliable method of tracking the behavior of aerosols from a known source.
-Recently, due to the vast improvements in satellite imaging technology, more has become possible.
-For example, \cite{zhao2018} used the Advanced Very High Resolution Radiometer (AVHRR) from the NOAA satellites to study the global long-term indirect effects of aerosols. \cite{yuan2019} used machine learning to automatically label ship tracks in images from the MODerate resolution Imaging Spectroradiometer (MODIS) aboard both the Aqua and Terra satellites. \cite{gryspeerdt2019} combined MODIS imagery and retrievals of cloud droplet number concentration ($\textrm{N}_\textrm{d}$) with known ship positions and properties to demonstrate a positive effect of emission sulfate concentration on the likelihood of ship track formation and a decrease in ship track observations due to fuel sulfur content restrictions set by the International Maritime Organization (IMO).
+The improved spatial, spectral, temporal, and radiometric resolutions of new generation imagers enable new methods for aerosol tracking.
+For example, \cite{zhao2018} used the Advanced Very High Resolution Radiometer (AVHRR) from the National Oceanic and Atmospheric Administration (NOAA) satellites to study the global long-term indirect effects of aerosols. \cite{yuan2019} used machine learning to automatically label ship tracks in images from the MODerate resolution Imaging Spectroradiometer (MODIS) aboard both the Aqua and Terra satellites. \cite{gryspeerdt2019} combined MODIS imagery and retrievals of cloud droplet number concentration with known ship positions and properties to demonstrate a positive effect of emission sulfate concentration on the likelihood of ship track formation and a decrease in ship track observations due to fuel sulfur content restrictions set by the International Maritime Organization (IMO).
 More recently, \cite{diamond2020} applied spatial kriging methods to cloud property data retrieved from MODIS and reanalysis from the Modern‐Era Retrospective analysis for Research and Applications, Version 2 (MERRA‐2), to infer negative impacts on radiative forcing from emissions along a major shipping lane in the southeast Atlantic.
-New satellite observations of aerosol-cloud interactions have been a large source of untapped information since it is very difficult to infer the radiative impact of ship emissions from observational data collected from earlier generations of satellites \citep{falkowski1992, kim1993, han1994}.
+New satellite observations of aerosol-cloud interactions have been a large source of untapped information since it is very difficult to infer the radiative impact of ship emissions from observational data collected from earlier generations of satellites \cite{falkowski1992, kim1993, han1994}.